AScustomWorks/AS/README.md

 If you enjoy those modules you can support the development by making a donation, it will be appreciated!.
 Here's the link: [DONATE](https://www.paypal.me/frederius/)

+Or just buy my paid plugins AS Drums n Filters & AS Seqs n Tools and get even more modules and fun.
+Buy them on the [VCV plugin library] (https://vcvrack.com/plugins.html#Alfredo%20Santamaria)

 ![AS](https://github.com/AScustomWorks/AS/blob/master/AS.JPG)

 # AS modules

+### V 1.0.3 update

+BPM Calc and BPM Calc 2: small code optimization

+Delay Plus Stereo FX: Now when the Feedback or Color channels are linked, the right knob reflects the setting from the left knob

+Super Drive FX Stereo module added

+WaveShaper module: CV inputs to control shape and scale added, wave mod input added.

+WaveShaper FX Stereo module added, same features as WaveShaper, but stereo.

 ### V 1.0.2 update